Local Legends, Real Stories

 March 18, 2025

 Rattlesnake Colonel will be hosted by the Spring Grove Historical Preservation Society on March 18, 2025 at 7:00 pm at St. Paul Lutheran Church, 201 S. Main St, Spring Grove, Pennsylvania.
-Details will be posted on their website and on their facebook page when available
+Details will be posted on their website and on their facebook page when available.

-Festivals and Sales Events
+Festivals and

 Meet the Author